Congress attacks Modi for high excise duty, demands roll back | Politics

 - India

+BJP-ruled states reduced the taxes, and Karnataka lost Rs 5,000 crore, Gujarat lost 4,000, and many other states lost taxes worth crores of rupees, but people there benefitted from lower petrol and diesel rates, he said.

+''But, the opposition parties are looking only at the Centre and have not reduced taxes in states ruled by them.
+What is the reason?
+Do they not want to benefit people of their states who have brought them to power?'' he asked. ''We urge them to cut down the taxes so that the common people benefit from lower petrol and diesel rates,'' Thakur said.

-Coming down hard on the Opposition-ruled states, Modi on Wednesday said some states did not reduce VAT on petrol and diesel despite the cut in excise duty by the Centre last November.
+Earlier in the day, Modi pointed out that some states did not reduce VAT on petrol and diesel despite the cut in excise duty by the Centre last November.

 He said the states had done ''injustice'' to the people by not transferring the benefits of the cut to them.